organisciak/dissertation/document/5_design_objective.md

 This study, concerned with the methodology of crowdsourcing, is not dependent on Pinterest, but Pinterest is nonetheless an appropriate site to underpin it.
 Structurally, it resembles the archival form of many library and museum systems, albeit at a larger scale, it is itself a product of [volunteer] crowdsourcing, and it deals in the type of sparse, simple content that crowdsourcing is appropriate for.

- * The organizational form of Pinterest, grouping documents into curated lists called 'boards', is a interface pattern that is relevant to many forms of information repository.
+ * The organizational form of Pinterest, grouping documents into curated lists called 'boards', is an interface pattern that is relevant to many forms of information repository.
    Social OPACs, for example, allow library patrons to collect books into similarly uncontrolled lists.
  * Pinterest contains very little information about the source web document.
    It is feasible to crawl the full text of the source, but as it stands, a Pinterest 'pin' alone offers a record of a _single person's interpretation_ of the source.